 But trouble was on the horizon.
 The “retrievable” filters turned out to be not-so-retrievable.
 Within weeks of the filters’ insertion, the walls of the inferior vena cava began to grow around the metal “legs” of the filter.
 This increased the danger of removal of the filters, as doing so risked puncturing the largest vein in the body—a possibly fatal consequence for the patient.

 As more doctors abandoned the practice of retrieving these devices, additional problems began to arise.
 The filter “legs” began to punch through and protrude from the walls of the inferior vena cava.
 The device would sometimes tilt, placing unequal pressure on the legs.
 Those that did not punch through the vein often broke off, becoming free-floating objects and lodging themselves in the patient’s heart or lungs.
 Worst of all, the device broke free of the vein of some patients, becoming lodged in the heart and requiring open heart surgery.

 As one might imagine, a flood of litigation has ensued.
 Presently, 1,244 lawsuits are pending against Bard in federal court.
 These suits have been consolidated, for discovery purposes only, in the District of Arizona.
 Likewise, 1,237 suits are pending against Cook, consolidated in the Southern District of Indiana.
 The first Cook case is scheduled to be tried on October 2, 2017 while no trials of Bard have been scheduled as of yet.

 Our law firm is investigating many IVC filter cases across the State of South Carolina.
-If you would like to speak to a Columbia SC personal injury lawyer at Chappell, Smith & Arden about your potential case, please call us at 1 (800) 531-9780 or email us.
+If you would like to speak to a Columbia personal injury lawyer at Chappell, Smith & Arden about your potential case, please call us at 1 (800) 531-9780 or contact us online.